Sellercw/Individual_project/README.md

-Project Discription is in the Wiki.
+Project Discription can be found in the Wiki.
+Source code is in videoGame2.imo